SurajKedar-2003/javascript_mini_projects/employee_management_system/README.md

 - **View Employee Data**: The application automatically loads and displays employee data from local storage when the page is loaded, ensuring that previously entered data is readily available.

+- **Search Employee Data**: Users can search for employees based on any key (e.g., name, email, mobile number) in real-time.
+The application filters and displays matching results as the user types, making it easy to find specific employee records quickly.

 ## Technologies Used

 - **HTML/CSS**: For structuring and styling the user interface.